MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-external-table-security-roles.md

 > [!NOTE]
 >
-> * To alter external table admins, you must be an AllDatabasesAdmin, a Database Admin, or an External Table Admin.
+> * You must be an AllDatabasesAdmin, a Database Admin, or an External Table Admin to control external table access.
 > * For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## View existing admins